varnish/Varnish-Book/varnish_book.rst

    ..
 More about VXID
    The default is to group the log on VXID, which basically makes ``varnishlog`` act more or less the way it does in Varnish 3.0.
-   When viewing a log for a simple cache miss, you’ll see the backend request, the client request and then the session.
+   When viewing a log for a simple cache miss, you can see the backend request, the client request and then the session.
    They are displayed in the order they end.
    Some people find it a bit counter intuitive that the backend request is logged before the client request, but if you think about it is perfectly natural.